paul90317/Special-Mobs/README.md

 above thing will make spider spawn from all of the normal mobs in your dimension.
 ### Template of event loop
 you do not need to **and not allowed to** copy the content of this repos into your datapack.
-you can just use the template [Template-with-Special-mobs-DPI](https://github.com/paul90317/Template-with-Special-mobs-DPI) to make a addon datapack with special mobs.
+You can just use the template [Template-with-Special-mobs-DPI](https://github.com/paul90317/Template-with-Special-mobs-DPI) to make an addon datapack of special mobs.